-Should any staff member feel that any aspect of a child's development (social, mental, educational, or medical) requires additional services, that teacher will bring the concerns to the attention of the Director of Children's Programs and the Family Partnership and Advocacy Manager.
+Should any staff member feel that any aspect of a child's development (social, mental, educational, or medical) requires additional services, that teacher will bring the concerns to the attention of the Director of Children's Programs.
 The child will be further observed and observations documented.
 Staff will meet with parents who will be advised of the nature of the concerns and referral to the appropriate resource agency will be made.
 Staff will work in a team with parents and resource staff to address the situation, outline goals, and to monitor progress.